ChartIQ/chartiq-react-app/README.md

 ## Configuring AddOns

 AddOns available in the ChartIQ SDK are compatible with this project.
-The `<AdvancedChart />` component takes an addOns prop that allows for each addOn to be individually configured.
-The addOns prop is an object where each key corresponds with the addOn from the SDK.
+The `<AdvancedChart />` component configuration has addOns property that allows for each addOn to be individually configured.
+The addOns property is an object where each key corresponds with the addOn from the SDK with lowercased first letter of addon name.
 By default the chart will attempt to enable all addOns listed in configuration.
 By setting library in development mode
 ```js
 CIQ.debug = true
 ```
-one will be able to see list of plugins and configuration loaded in browser developers console.
+one will be able to see list of plugins and configuration loaded in browser developer console.

 ## Configuring Plugins

 Similar to the way addOns work, you can configure the plugin options using configuration passed to AdvancedChart component.
-Plugins imports are managed in the [src/custom_chariq_config/resources.js](.src/custom_chariq_config/resources.js) file.
+Plugins imports are managed in the [src/custom_chartiq_config/resources.js](./src/custom_chartiq_config/resources.js) file.
 Not all library licenses include plugins included in this file, to avoid compilation errors you will need to delete or comment out not available imports.
 Commenting out unused plugins will also reduce bundle size.
 The main.js file includes CryptoIQ, ScriptIQ, and TradeFromChart (TFC) plugins, additional plugins should be imported here as well.
 To increase responsivenes time to interaction on load time most plugins are loaded lazy.

 ## Notes